FederatedAI/FATE-Flow/examples/experiment_template/user_usage/dsl_v2_predict_tutorial.md

 ## Make a predict conf and generate predict dsl

-We use flow_client to deploy fate_components needed in the prediction task:
+We use flow_client to deploy components needed in the prediction task:

     flow model deploy --model-id guest-10000#host-10000#model --model-version 2020103015490073208469 --cpn-list "dataio_0, intersection_0, hetero_secure_boost_0"